-Ric Flair Hospitalized, WWE Hall-Of-Famer Reportedly Experienced ‘Medical Emergency’
+Ric Flair Hospitalized, WWE Hall Of Famer Reportedly Experienced ‘Medical Emergency’

-Ric Flair was rushed to an Atlanta-area hospital on Thursday morning after suffering a medical emergency, reports TMZ.
+Two-time WWE Hall of Fame inductee Ric Flair was rushed to an Atlanta-area hospital on Thursday morning after suffering a medical emergency, reports TMZ.

-As noted by TMZ, the 70-year-old Flair was in the Atlanta area when “something went wrong,” requiring him to be taken to the emergency room for treatment.
-Details on Flair’s medical situation are still scant, but the publication cited its sources, who claim that the issue is “very serious.”
+As noted, the 70-year-old Flair was reportedly in the Atlanta area when “something went wrong,” requiring him to be taken to the emergency room for treatment.
+No further details were mentioned in the entertainment outlet’s initial report.

+While TMZ said that sources claimed the issue was “very serious,” a subsequent tweet from Fightful‘s Sean Ross Sapp cited Flair’s son-in-law, wrestling podcaster Conrad Thompson, who clarified that the wrestling icon’s condition “is not as grave as serious” as TMZ had claimed.
+Per Sapp, Thompson added that his father-in-law was hospitalized for a “planned procedure” ahead of the upcoming Starrcast II wrestling convention in Las Vegas and that Flair’s family was aware of the situation.

+“[Thompson] stated that Flair and the family knew the procedure was coming and he could have had it before or after Vegas, and wanted to feel good for Starrcast,” Sapp continued in a follow-up tweet.

 Flair had a notable medical scare in August 2017, when he was rushed to an undisclosed Georgia hospital and placed in a medically-induced coma for 11 days.
 According to Sports Illustrated, early reports claimed at that time that Flair had suffered a heart attack or was undergoing heart surgery, but it was eventually revealed that Flair was treated for an intestinal blockage and had part of his bowel removed.